 Only use Instant Articles if you have a blog post or some online content to promote.

 As you might have guessed, in-stream videos only work if you have video content for increasing awareness without a call to action.
 These are often used by companies that have the studio resources for creating high-quality video content.

 We recommend avoiding this placement because it tends to be outside the user’s central focus and gets less attention.
 Right column ad placement gets fewer clicks than other placements.

 - Suggested Videos

 Again, this is exclusively for use with video content.
 It can be tricky to use, since people tend to avoid advertising videos when they browse the suggested video feed.
 You can usually safely leave this placement turned off.

 Marketplace placement is great for any type of ad.
 People go to the marketplace to shop, so ads tend to perform well here.

-The Instagram feed and stories placements are similar to the Facebook feed and stories placements and follow similar rules.
+The Instagram News Feed and Stories placements are similar to the Facebook News Feed and Stories placements and follow similar rules.
 However, if you’re going to show ads on Instagram, you need content that’s built for Instagram, since the platform looks a bit different.